> Martyn Wyndham-Read > Songs > The Constant Lovers

 > Steeleye Span > Songs > Two Constant Lovers

-Martyn Wyndham-Read sang it as The Constant Lovers in a recording on August 15, 1991 in Workington by Paul Adams on the Fellside anthology Voices: English Traditional Songs.
+Martyn Wyndham-Read sang The Constant Lovers in a recording on 15 August 1991 in Workington by Paul Adams on the Fellside anthology of English traditional songs, Voices.
 Paul Adams commented in the liner notes:

 A favourite with Broadside printers in England, Ireland and Scotland.
 Frank Purslow maintains that it is probably Irish in origin.
 Despite being often collected in England and North America it is rarely to be found in the repertoire of revival singers.
 The tune is a little intricate, but Martyn is more than a match for it and tackles it with great relish.
 Martyn is one of the great lyrical singers of his generation with a lot of emotional intensity in his singing.
 He learned this from Gordon Hall, a singer from Horsham in Sussex.